gdillu/DBS-project/README.md

 It is Just a simple Prototype for Engineering 2nd year Stuents How the  Frontend And Backend Works.This Project is Done as a Part of Assigment
 ***************This is a just a prototype to understand,Not a final version*************** Process to be done:
-## Install xampp latest version,and install mysql connector zip package from your browser
+## Install xampp latest version,and install mysql connector zip and tomcate server 9.0 package from your browser
 CREATE TABLE Login(
   login_id INT(10)PRIMARY KEY AUTOINCREMENT,
   user_name VARCHAR(200) UNIQUE,